DragonSenses/react-portfolio/journey.md

 # Intro

-Documenting my steps and journey in creating my react-portfolio website.
+Documenting my journey & progress in creating a react-portfolio website.

 # 1. Open up your terminal and go to the directory where you want your project to be located.